lingtalfi/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/WidgetHandler/PicassoWidgetHandler.md

 - template: string, the relative path of the template to use.
      A picasso widget always uses a template to displays itself.
      The path is relative to the "$widgetDir/templates" directory.
+- vars: an array of variables to pass to the widget template
     - ?attr: an array of html attributes to add on the widget's outer tag.
 Example:
          - id: my_id
          - class: my_class my_class2
          - data-example-value: 668
 ```